 In a similar incident, on 28 July Lao authorities arrested and detained Lu Siwei, renowned human rights lawyer from China, while he was en route to join his family in the USA.
 UN experts noted that the detention was arbitrary.
 Lao authorities refused to reveal his fate and whereabouts.
-On 4 October, Amnesty International received confirmation that Lao authorities had returned Lu Siwei to China, despite calls for his release from human rights organizations.3 from foreign investors including Chinese, Thai and South Korean companies.
+On 4 October, Amnesty International received confirmation that Lao authorities had returned Lu Siwei to China, despite calls for his release from human rights organizations.

+The government continued to build dams for producing hydroelectric power, with support from foreign investors including Chinese, Thai and South Korean companies.
 In September, the developers of Pak Beng Dam in Oudomxai province of northern Laos signed a power purchase agreement with the Electricity Generating Authority of Thailand, despite concerns expressed by human rights groups and others about the lack of information regarding compensation for villagers affected by displacement.
 The project's environmental impact assessment report suggested the construction will lead to the resettlement of 4,700 people in 26 villages.